charmplusplus/charm4py/README.rst

 - Remote method invocation in charm4py is *asynchronous*.

-In this example, there is only one chare per processor, but multiple chares (of the same or different type) can exist on any given processor, which can bring performance benefits.
+In this example, there is only one chare per processor, but multiple chares (of the same or different type) can exist on any given processor, which can bring flexibility and also performance benefits.
 Please refer to the documentation_ for more information.

 Contact
 -------

-We want feedback from the community.
+We would like feedback from the community.
 If you have feature suggestions, support questions or general comments, please visit our `forum`_.

 Main author at <jjgalvez@illinois.edu>